-As part of Project Simplify, the Corporation has recorded other non-recurring charges in the amount of \$74.3 million.
-These charges include \$50.9 million to re-value discontinued SKUs of inventory, costs to resolve certain legal matters in the amount of \$18.7 million and other transitional costs in the amount of \$4.7 million.
-The reduction of SKUs is an effort to reduce the transaction costs and working capital intensity of the Corporation's product offering, and refocus on high-volume growth products.
-The charge for certain legal matters includes legal costs to conclude these issues.
+As part of Project Simplify, the Corporation has recorded other non-recurring charges in the amount of \$76.8 million.
+These charges include the elimination of \$50.9 million of discontinued SKUs of inventory, costs to resolve certain legal matters in the amount of \$18.7 million and other transitional costs in the amount of \$7.2 million.

+A portion of the charge taken in the third quarter for the reduction of \$50.9 million of SKUs included an estimated \$10 million (\$.10 per share after tax) LIFO benefit which was based on projected reductions in inventory levels by year-end.
+These projected inventory reductions were not achieved, as such the benefit was reversed in the fourth quarter.
+The reduction of SKUs is an effort to reduce the transaction costs and working capital intensity of the Corporation's product offering, and refocus on high volume growth products.
+The charge for certain legal matters represents attorneys fees and, in some cases, the likely cost to settle certain disputes which predated the commencement of Project Simplify.
+Although management expected to vigorously and successfully pursue the disputes, it was decided to pursue settlement of them to avoid the distraction and conserve management's time in order to focus on the operational issues involved in Project Simplify.
+Transitional costs, which are comprised of accelerated depreciation of computer equipment that was abandoned during the fourth quarter (\$2.5 million), employee incentives (\$1.0 million), relocation costs (\$1.2 million) and professional services (\$2.5 million), do not qualify for restructuring accrual treatment and are therefore expensed when incurred.
 The non-recurring charge related to the reduction of SKUs has been included as part of Cost of Goods Sold - Discontinued Products, while the remaining non-recurring charges have been included in Restructuring and Other Non-recurring Charges on the accompanying Consolidated Statements of Earnings.